older drivers

 Top Challenges for Older Drivers

-More older drivers are on the roads today than ever before– there are 49.6 million drivers in the United States age 65 and older as of 2021, according to the most recent report from the National Highway Traffic Safety Administration.
-That was a 38% increase from 2012, compared to just an 10% bump in the total number of licensed drivers.
+More older drivers are on the roads today than ever before – there are 49.6 million drivers in the United States age 65 and older as of 2021, according to the most recent report from the National Highway Traffic Safety Administration.
+That was a 38% increase from 2012, compared to just a 10% bump in the total number of licensed drivers.

-Along with that growth has come a sharp increase in traffic deaths, with the number of fatalities in senior driver crashes nationwide in 2021 reaching its highest point in more than 20 years.
-There were 8,209 fatalities involving drivers ages 65 and older in 2021, the most recent year for which federal data is available.
+But along with that growth has come a sharp increase in traffic deaths.
+The number of fatalities in senior driver crashes nationwide reached its highest point in more than 20 years.

 “Older drivers aren’t necessarily worse drivers than their younger counterparts,” said Mark Schieldrop, Senior Spokesperson for AAA Northeast.
 “In fact, AAA research shows that seniors are less likely to engage in risky behaviors behind the wheel.
 But they are at greater risk of being killed or seriously injured if a crash occurs.”